300 Signs of Property and Land Violations Detected in Moscow Using AI

 Neural network analyzes data from video cameras and satellites

-Moscow has begun to use remote monitoring to continuously monitor non-residential properties and land.
-The head of the Moscow State Inspectorate, Ivan Bobrov, spoke about the results of using digital tools in the first quarter of 2025.
+In Moscow, remote monitoring methods have been implemented for continuous surveillance of non-residential properties and land.
+Ivan Bobrov, Head of the Moscow State Inspectorate, discussed the results of using digital tools in the first quarter of 2025.

 Materials from video cameras and satellites are analyzed using artificial intelligence and sent to inspectors for action.

-Through remote monitoring tools, from January to March 2025, about 15 thousand land plots were analyzed in the automated system, and more than 500 thousand images obtained from city cameras and other data sources were processed using neural networks.
+Through remote monitoring tools, from January to March 2025, about 15,000 land plots were analyzed in the automated system, and more than 500,000 images from city cameras and other data sources were processed using neural networks.

-Ivan Bobrov, Head of the State Inspectorate for Control over the Use of Real Estate Objects in Moscow
+Ivan Bobrov, Head of the State Inspection for Control over the Use of Real Estate Objects in the City of Moscow

-Earlier, www1.ru reported that scientists created a neural network to determine carbon in seas and oceans.
+Earlier, www1.ru reported that scientists created a neural network for determining carbon in seas and oceans.

 Neural networks adapted for land monitoring in Moscow